Systemic Change initiatives

 Court leaders from Kentucky, New Jersey and Arizona share how they reformed their criminal warrant process to meet public safety, justice system and racial equity goals in the wake of Breonna Taylor’s and other high-profile cases during this webinar.

-Jury diversity series
+Jury Diversity series and resources

 June 30, 2022